 about USB, enough to understand that devices can have multiple interfaces.
 I

-then took a closer look via lsusb -v
+then took a closer look via lsusb -v.
+Turns out that it has two interfaces,

 one using the mouse protocol and one using the keyboard protocol (I’m not sure